norberttak/XPanel/doc/configuration.md

 [button:id="KNOB_MINUS"]
 on_push="on_select:SW_HDG,dataref:test/dynamic_speed_test:-1:0:359"
 ```
-The above example will increase or decrease (conditionaly if the selector switch is at SW_HDG position) the dataref value.
+The above example will change the dataref value if the selector switch is at SW_HDG position.
 The minimum is 0 and the maximum is 359.

 #### Dynamic speed feature for the dataref change actions
 It is very boring to rotate the knobs for a long time when you need to change the values on a wide range.
 To help this you can define speed factors for the action.
 It measures the time elapsed between the same actions (rotation in + direction for example) and based on the time interval it will apply a multiplier for the dataref change delta.